New - customise Icebreaker games

 Do you like receiving or giving gifts more?

-If you could eat your favorite food now, what would it be?
+If you could bring back any fashion trend what would it be?

 More categories in our tool